 How about turning a plastic rotating spice holder into a beautiful wooden Lazy Susan?
 You can easily accomplish this with just a round piece of pine, a rotating spice rack, some bonding glue, and some stain.
 You can buy a prefabricated sheet of pine for this project if you’re so inclined, but it would be easy to cut one out too.

 Sand your wood to a silky smooth finish, removing any imperfections along the ends where you made your cuts.
-Apply your stain, and allow to dry overnight.
-Use a heavy duty, multi-surface glue, applied to the top edge of the spice rack, to attach the spice rack to the bottom of the piece of wood.
+Apply your stain, and allow it to dry overnight.
+Use a heavy-duty, multi-surface glue applied to the top edge of the spice rack to attach the spice rack to the bottom of the piece of wood.
 Once the glue has dried, set it on the center of your table and place your salt and pepper shakers on it.
-Decorate it with a bouquet of flowers as a center piece.
+Decorate it with a bouquet of flowers as a centerpiece.

 You can turn a reclaimed wood beam into beautiful bookends to add some rustic charm to your bookshelves.
 They’ll also look great on your mantle above the fireplace.
 They’re easy to make, and you’ll have the satisfaction of having put some wood to good use that would otherwise have ended up in the burn pile.

-Clean up your wood beam to remove dirt and debris, and remove any splinters or nails.
+Clean up your wood beam to remove dirt and debris and remove any splinters or nails.
 Using a circular saw, cut pieces from the beam, approximately 8x4x3.
-Sand them to a rough finish with 80 grit sandpaper.
-Using your circular saw set to a 45 degree angle, make cuts on the blocks to give them a multi-faceted appearance.
-Coat the finished bookends with wood sealer to preserve the natural wood finish, or use stain or paint to give your book ends a more finished appearance.
+Sand them to a rough finish with 80-grit sandpaper.
+Using your circular saw set to a 45-degree angle, make cuts on the blocks to give them a multi-faceted appearance.
+Coat the finished bookends with a wood sealer to preserve the natural wood finish, or use stain or paint to give your bookends a more finished appearance.